anasshwi/BookManagerApp/README.md

 ## Fixing Errors
 - If you face errors like missing .dll files (libcrypto.. / libssl...)
-- You can find these files in the following path: "\shared\HttpSrc\openssl\bin"
+- You can find these files in the following path: "\shared\HttpSrc\openssl\bin", copy them next to the .exe file of the app "${projectDirectory}\x64\".
 - Or you can install OpenSSL from Shining Light Productions.

 ## Usage